imagej/imagej.github.io/_pages/news/2011-03-07_-_New_Fiji_Release__Madison.md

 Too many bug fixes and improvements to count in the TrakEM2 components.
 Thanks Albert Cardona and Stephan Saalfeld.

-Add the {% include bc content='Plugins | Examples | Extended Profile Plot'%} script to get profile plots of closed polygons.
+Add the {% include bc path='Plugins | Examples | Extended Profile Plot'%} script to get profile plots of closed polygons.

-Add *Scale to DPI* function to {% include bc content='Image | Adjust'%} menu, thanks to Curtis Rueden.
+Add *Scale to DPI* function to {% include bc path='Image | Adjust'%} menu, thanks to Curtis Rueden.

 Lots of bug fixes and improvements in the 3D Viewer.
 To name just a few: orthoslice changes are now recordable, the animation axis can be specified, the rotation step is adjustable, import/export for .stl files was added (for 3D printers), the bounding box now has ticks, the transfer function is adjustable, single objects are auto-selected, the current image is added by default, ImageJ is no longer allowed to intercept key presses, multiple 3D Viewers can be synchronized, there is now a "Take snapshot" menu item, fullscreen mode, colorize meshes from given images, load/save landmarks for all timepoints, make color of landmarks adjustable, etc. Thanks to Benjamin Schmid.